 That’s the upside.
-The downside that comes with it is that it is an extension of our common living areas, so it does need to flow design-wise with everything else that’s happening in the kitchen and living room, yet still feel like a playroom, just a kid chic Mid Century Modern Playroom.
+The downside that comes with it is that it is an extension of our common living areas, so it does need to flow design-wise with everything else that’s happening in the kitchen and living room, yet still feel like a playroom, just a kid chic mid-century modern version of a playroom.
 (Click here to see my first post about our playroom plans— almost two years ago!)
 I can tell you this about this space: Every piece you see here was carefully thought about, agonized over, and considered over months and months and months.
 I went through five different rugs, taped off multiple chair options and must have stared at hundreds of different art pieces for the walls, scrolling Etsy and Chairish for hours.